BoolClub/ProjectCrusade/README.md

     - etc.
 4. `count` - optional, for use with `name = chest` identifier; indicates how many items the chest will contain.
 When adjusting this property, ensure that the item is stackable.

-###Objectives
-Create a layer called `Objectives`.
-To make an objective, create a rectangle with the `name` tag set to a unique identifier for the objective.

 ##Adding/changing fonts